 You see, I’ve always loved helping other people deal with their problems.
 Helping grannies cross the street, volunteering at local shelters, or just helping mom out with the household chores.
 A regular girl scout.

 You see, when I was around 12, my friend told me that she was getting a baby sister.
-Naturally, we were both excited by that prospect as we usually adored playing house when we were younger and now we would have a genuine baby to do it with.
+Naturally, we were both excited by that prospect.
+We adored playing house when we were younger and now we would have a genuine baby to do it with.

-Things went along fine for the initial pregnancy period and we were greatly excited to see the new addition to their family…
+Things went along fine for the initial pregnancy period.
+We were greatly excited to see the new addition to their family.

 Sadly, tragedy almost struck and the delivery ended in the baby coming out not breathing.
-But, thanks to the quick intervention of the doctors, they managed to resuscitate her and she ended up growing into a healthy young girl who we enjoyed playing with greatly.
+But, thanks to the quick intervention of the doctors, they managed to resuscitate the baby.
+She ended up growing into a healthy young girl who we enjoyed playing with greatly.

-But, the star of this story was this woman, the midwife – the person who basically held the parents’ hands to try and keep them calm in the middle of the chaos, to not let the mother go into shock.
+But, the star of this story was a woman- the midwife.
+She was the person who held the parents’ hands to try and keep them calm in the middle of the chaos.
+The midwife worked to not let the mother go into shock.
 She was their rock.

 But not just theirs alone.
 No, she was the hero for every confused mom who brought a new life to this world.
 She was the one providing support for every dad who didn’t know if his wife and baby would make it during complications.
 She was their safe haven, telling them that everything will be just fine.
 And, in the end, it was.

-My friend told me all about her, describing her as this guardian angel that allowed them to reach their happy ending in the whole process.
+My friend told me all about the midwife.
+She described her as this guardian angel that allowed them to reach their happy ending in the whole process.

 She even ended up visiting them afterward for over a month just to make sure they were all okay.
 I saw her around whenever I came over to give a helping hand with the baby to my friend and her family.